salboaie/SwarmESB/README.md

 #SwarmESB central repository.
 Refactoring and master plan:
 This is the new version of SwarmESB, based on [SwarmCore] (https://github.com/salboaie/swarmcore "SwarmCore") that adds:
- - default load distribution between Adapters
+ - default load distribution between Adapters (done)
- - new broadcast primitive
+ - new broadcast primitive (done)
  - "do" syntax to describe guaranteed message delivery (at least once)
- - allows creation of personalised/custom ESBs that can use other middleware than Redis
+ - allow creation of personalised/custom ESBs that can use other middleware than Redis (done)
- - refactoring in progress to grow it around a DI container for better stability (semnatic-firewall module)
+ - refactoring in progress to grow it around a DI container for better stability (almoust done)
- - based on a new powerful ACl module (acl-magic module)
+ - based on a new powerful ACl module (acl-magic module/done)
- - deployment support for docker containers
+ - deployment support for docker containers (done)
- - UI with system monitoring (work in progress)
+ - UI with system monitoring (done)
- - better logging (work in progress)
+ - better logging (done)
  - support for typed persistence, complex custom type representation, privacy ontologies ("apersistence" module)
- - support for executable choreography (work in progress based on PubSubChor module)
+ - support for executable choreography (done, more improvements in progress)
- - distributed transactions mechanisms (work in progress)
+ - distributed transactions mechanisms (planned)
- - support for representation of long living processes (work in progress)
+ - support for representation of long living processes (planned)

 ## What is SwarmESB ?